Skip to content

 How do you define an ideal client profile for lead generation?

-An ideal client profile defines your best-fit prospects using firmographic data like company size, industry, revenue, and technology stack.
-Include behavioral indicators like growth stage, budget authority, and buying triggers.
-Focus on 3 to 5 specific criteria that correlate with closed deals and client success.
+Your ideal client profile defines best-fit prospects using firmographic data: company size, industry, revenue, technology stack, and buying triggers.
+Layer in behavioral indicators like growth stage and budget authority.
+Then narrow your focus to 3 to 5 specific criteria that actually correlate with closed deals and client success, because a long list of criteria is just a wish list.

 Funnel and Process